 MATERIALS – NATURAL STONE

-Granite serves as one of the most durable surfaces for any sort of installation.
+Granite is considered as one of the most durable surfaces for any sort of installation.
 Well-sealed granite can last for decades.
-The versatility of granite comes from its ability to fit into any decor because of its patterning.
+The versatility of granite comes from its ability to fit into any decor because of its unique patterns.
 It presents a large variety of colors to choose from, and you get an almost perfect design material.
-Granite’s durability comes from its resistance to wearing.
+Granite’s durability comes from its resistance to wear and tear.
 When smoothed to perfection a granite installation can stand the test of time and weather even the toughest situations (provided the installation was done correctly).

 Ideal for all surfaces

-Granite is harder material than most other stone surfaces
+Granite is harder compared with other stone surfaces

 Popular as a design material for bathrooms, tables, flooring, and fireplaces, marble has been around for quite some time.
 The classical Greeks associated marble fixtures and sculptures with wealth.
 This association has continued to this day, as marble makes up a very significant portion of the materials used for indoor use.
 The wide array of colors allow for use in almost any setting, and the sheen from the polished surface of a marble fixture is unique and unmistakable.